 For telescopes

-Now is the best time to view Jupiter and Saturn through a telescope because they are both in the night sky.
+Now is a great time to view Jupiter, Saturn and Mars through a telescope because they are all in the night sky.

 What’s the best time of night to use your telescope?
 As Earth spins on its axis, it appears that all objects in the night sky rise in the east and set in the west.
 Just like our Sun rises in the east and sets in the west, so does the Moon, planets, stars and galaxies.